-PRE-PURCHASE / CONDITION SURVEYS
+PRE-PURCHASE / CONDITION / INSURANCE SURVEYS

-This type of inspection is often carried out at the same time as a Pre-Purchase survey and is used to determine the fair market value of the vessel which is normally required for insurance, mortgage or other financing.
-When a valuation is carried out separately, it will be clearly stated in the surveyor’s report that this type of survey does not constitute a Pre-Purchase survey and it should not be regarded as such.
+When a valuation is carried out separately, it will be clearly stated in the surveyor’s report that this type of survey does not constitute a Pre-Purchase / Condition / Insurance survey and it should not be regarded as such.

-comprehensive examinations of the vessel, her machinery, rig, service systems and equipment, to find her condition, quality, and any faults.
-These surveys require a full out of water inspection to assess the integrity of the hull, rudder and stern gear.
-This will also include the condition of the cathodic protection, and an examination of the machinery and deck equipment (non-invasive), gallows, poles and rigging, propulsion system, fuel, electrical, gas, sewage, water and other service systems.
+Pre-Purchase / Condition surveys for commercial fishing vessels are thorough and comprehensive examinations of the vessel, her machinery, rig, service systems and equipment, to find her condition, quality, and any faults.
+These surveys require a full out of water inspection to assess the integrity of the hull, keel, rudder and stern gear.
+This will also include the condition of the cathodic protection, and an examination of the machinery and deck equipment (non-invasive), gallows, poles and rigging, propulsion system, fuel, electrical, gas, sewage, water, bilge, and other service systems.
 General condition of the fishing gear may also be included where required.
-A sea trial may be conducted, where practical, if requested.
-A Valuation may be carried out at the same time as a Pre-Purchase survey and is used to determine the fair market value of the vessel which is normally required for insurance, mortgage or other financing.
+A sea trial may be conducted, where practical, if requested by the client.
+A Valuation may be carried out at the same time as a Pre-Purchase survey and is used to determine the fair market value of the vessel which is normally required for insurance, marine mortgage or other financing.

-CONSULTANCY, TROUBLESHOOTING AND INVESTIGATIONS
+CONSULTANCY, TROUBLESHOOTING, AND INVESTIGATIONS

 OIL ANALYSIS SERVICES